uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

     RIE --> |Laboratory Report<br/>HL7 v2 ORU_R01| TIE2
 ```

-This is potentially a very complex system, but at its core, it is building on the existing interfaces with the RIE providing message distribution.
-The regional integration engine is adding [messaging routing](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRoutingIntro.html) to existing interfaces.
-To a large extent, the interactions are the same with the RIE sending reports back to the Order Placer, so if Aldey Hey ordered a test, Alder Hey will receive a labaroatory report back.
+While this architecture is complex, it builds on existing interfaces.
+The RIE’s primary role is message distribution and routing rather than altering the underlying interaction patterns.

+The Regional Integration Engine introduces message routing across the region.
+From a Trust perspective, interactions remain largely unchanged: reports are returned to the originating Order Placer.
+For example, if Alder Hey places an order, the laboratory report is returned to Alder Hey.

 ```mermaid
 graph LR